Sunday, August 3, 2014

 Our members come from throughout the Charlotte area and beyond and are diverse in their personal religious perspectives.
 You'll find them attired in everything from business wear to more casual clothing.
 Some have been life-long Unitarian Universalists; most have come into this faith from other religious traditions.

-During our 9:15 a.m. service there are Religious Education classes for children, preschool through fourth grade.
+During our 9:15 a.m. service there are Religious Education classes for children, preschool through fifth grade.
+(Note: a Middle School class will be added at this time in September 2014.)
 During our 11:15 a.m. service there are Religious Education classes for all children and youth through 12th grade.
-Both services offer a well-staffed nursery for children up to age two.
+Both services offer a well-staffed nursery for children up to 36 months.
 Because our services are designed for adult comprehension and adult attention spans, we encourage you to allow your children to enjoy the activities we offer for them.